Skip To Main Content

 Ryan attended Dogwood Elementary, Houston Middle, and Houston High (class of 2001).
 He graduated from the University of Memphis in 2005 with a degree in history and then graduated from Vanderbilt University Law School in 2008.
 Ryan is a lawyer with a focus on civil litigation, though he has counseled clients on various other matters, as well.

 Ryan served as the Germantown Board of Education's liaison to the Tennessee General Assembly from December 2020 (shortly after his election to the Board) until December 2022.
-Ryan then served as Chairman of the Board in 2023 and 2024.
-Ryan currently serves as the Board’s Vice-Chairman and liaison to the City of Germantown's Education Commission.
+Ryan then served as Chairman of the Board in 2023 and 2024 and as Vice-Chairman in 2025.

 Email Ryan Strain